skyfielders/python-skyfield/skyfield/documentation/files.rst

 Your Skyfield programs will typically download two kinds of data file.

-First, Skyfield will need up-to-date tables about time — files providing recently measured values for ΔT, future predictions of ΔT, and a table of recent leap seconds.
+First, Skyfield will need up-to-date tables about time — files providing recently measured values for ∆T, future predictions of ∆T, and a table of recent leap seconds.
 See :doc:`time` for an introduction to these concepts.

 Second, Skyfield will need data